We're moving some of your favorite programs online! Check back soon.

 Rose-Lynn has just gotten out of prison.
 Headphones on, country playlist rolling, she immediately sets to getting her life plans back on track.
 Her plan is pretty simple.
 You see, she has a goal, a dream, a purpose...to get to Nashville to fulfill her destiny as a country music superstar.

 Hello and welcome to our look at some new releases this month at the Johnson County Library!
 Every month we look at five fiction titles making their debut that we think you absolutely need to know about.
-You might not find these books on the bestseller lists, but that's okay, as we love putting the spotlight on books you might not have heard about.
 Give one - or more - of these titles a chance to make it in your hold list.
 We hope you find something new!

 I have feelings about this book.
 It’s graphic.
 Sometimes maybe too much so, though it bothers me I would say that.
 The subject is clear: female desire.
 But in truth, there’s nothing clear about desire.
 We want what we want—or don’t—for reasons we sometimes don’t know, for reasons that stem from harmful situations or events.
 I guess what I’m saying is that it’s complicated—desire is complicated, sex is complicated, and the implications of sex and how sex affects us throughout our lives is complicated.

 The Assassins of Tamurin is on my top ten favorite adult books for young adults list.
 I read this Asian-influenced fantasy for the first time nearly 15 years ago, and I have probably read it at least that many times since.
 The Canadian author made me fall in love with the characters, even the characters I think I hate.
 Everyone in this fantasy fiction is detailed, alive, and real.